Student Conduct Authority

-Authority in non-academic affairs is under the jurisdiction of the Office of Student Conduct through the Vice President for Student Affairs/Dean of Students and/or designee.
+Authority in non-academic affairs and academic integrity matters under the Code of Conduct are the jurisdiction of the Office of Student Conduct through the Vice President for Student Affairs and/or designee.
 The day-to-day management of the program is the responsibility of the Office of Student Conduct under the direct supervision of the Assistant Dean for Student Affairs and/or designee.
 The Director of Student Conduct (or designee) will assume responsibility for the investigation of an allegation of misconduct to determine if the allegation has merit.

 The Vice President for Student Affairs/ or designee will develop policies for the administration of the Student Conduct program and procedural rules for conducting hearings which are consistent with provisions of the Code of Student Conduct.